 Did you know that Intel and AMD were once partners under a 10-year technology exchange agreement?
-Or that the founders of both enterprises had earlier worked at Fairchild Semiconductor?
+Or that the founders of both enterprises had earlierworked at the same company, Fairchild Semiconductor?
 Well, both companies share a long history and in the current scenario, they are arch business rivals.
 Their rivalry has been so intense that it has often led to courtroom battles.
 So, the next big question is which is better – Intel or AMD.
 Well, here are some key insights about Intel and AMD that will help you choose the right product.

 Performance: Since many years, there have been negative perceptions that AMD chips are slower in comparison to Intel products.
 Some of that may have been true also, but things have changed with launch of new AMD products such as Ryzen processors.
 While Intel leads in single-core performance, AMD has taken the lead in multi-threaded performance.
 If you choose AMD’s Ryzen processors, you are unlikely to notice any major difference, especially for personal and home use.